 Sustainable Innovation for a Good Cause

 Successful cooperation with NOAA has a long tradition for webLyzard, since the year of our foundation in 2008.
 We already provided the semantic search for the US Climate Resilience Toolkit, which was published in 2014 in response to Barack Obama’s Climate Action Plan.
 In addition to the collaboration with the NOAA Climate Program Office, webLyzard technology actively participates in other international sustainability projects.
-Our team has developed a Web Intelligence solution for the United Nations Environment Programme (UNEP), for example, which tracks global media coverage on the Sustainable Development Goals (SDGs).
+Our team has developed a Web Intelligence solution for the United Nations Environment Programme (UNEP), for example, which tracks global media coverage about the Sustainable Development Goals (SDGs).

 We continuously evolve the underlying methods in Austrian and European research projects, such as the trend forecasts of the EPOCH project financed by the Austrian Federal Ministry for Climate Protection (BMK) and the Research Promotion Agency (FFG), or the visualizations of the EU projects EVOLVE and inDICEs.
-This puts weblyzard technology in an ideal position to further expand its research portfolio within the Horizon Europe program of the European Union in order to support the European Green Deal.
+This puts webLyzard in an ideal position to further expand its research portfolio within the Horizon Europe program of the European Union in order to support the European Green Deal.